 Nashville in the Northwest is a Songwriters Festival and Concert Series that brings together some of Country & Americana music’s top songwriters, as well as emerging artists and songwriters from Nashville, Tennessee and the Pacific Northwest.

-The concert will be presented listening-room style with the four songwriters on stage taking turns sharing their songs and stories, trading harmony, and accompanying one another.
-A plated dinner will be served during the performance, and is included with the price of admission.
+The concert will be presented listening-room style with the songwriters on stage taking turns sharing their songs and stories, trading harmony, and accompanying one another.

 FEATURING